 Confidence in your candidates

 Through this authentication process, you can make sure the candidate taking the interview is really your candidate.
-Occasionally, candidates create a new Linkedin profile just to submit and then delete it afterwards (similarly, they may use an empty Github for the authentication).
-In both cases, we include the report inside your Confidence Analysis and let the you make the judgement call.
+Occasionally, candidates create a new Linkedin profile just to submit and then delete it afterward (similarly, they may use an empty Github for the authentication).
+In both cases, we include the report inside your Confidence Analysis and let the you make judgement call.